 Overview of a Dry Drunk

 The phrase “dry drunk syndrome” refers to if you or a loved one has gone through withdrawal and detox from alcohol, but the problems around the addiction have not been addressed.
-Although, you are now sober, you have not received any professional counseling or addiction therapy to address the underlying reason behind why you drink.
+Although you are now sober, you have not received any professional counseling or addiction therapy to address the underlying reason behind why you drink.

-Once you are sober and not drinking anymore, you may think that the problem is gone, and you no longer need any additional help.
+Once you are sober and not drinking anymore, you may think that the problem is gone, and that you no longer need any additional help.
 The fact is, there is counseling and therapy that is necessary to heal from the wounds that have caused you to drink to excess.
 If that step is not taken during recovery, you may continue to suffer from the struggles you had while you were drinking.